-Audio-based CAPTCHA utilizes random words or numbers drawn from recordings, combine them and even add some noise to them.
+Audio-based CAPTCHA utilizes random words or numbers drawn from recordings, combines them and even adds some noise to them.
 The users are required to enter the words or numbers in the recording.
 Sound CAPTCHAs are harder to deal with comparing with content and picture CAPTCHAs as it is not easy to let a scraping bot learn to listen.

 4. Why do websites apply CAPTCHA

 Nowadays, computing has become pervasive, and computerized tasks and services are commonplace, so increased levels of security have been more important.
 The development of CAPTCHA for computers is to ensure that they are dealing with humans in situations where human interaction is essential to security, for example, logging to a website or paying on the Internet.